Dubbed eRegistration Version 2, POEA recently made a soft launch of their newest online platform for overseas workers.

 But you really don’t need to memorize it.

-Save that file and copy-paste them upon logging in.
+Save that file and copy-paste it upon logging in.

 5. Done and Dashboard